 Advisory Council members are asked to make an annual gift at the President’s Circle level ($25,000+) to the College of Arts & Sciences Annual Fund, in addition to providing support for capital, endowed, or programmatic priorities according to their interests and financial abilities.

-Through discussions at the three annual Advisory Council meetings and informally throughout the year, members represent the key constituencies of alumni, parents and friends whose perspective on Cornell reflects their engagements in the world at large.
+Through discussions at two+ annual Advisory Council meetings and informally throughout the year, members represent the key constituencies of alumni, parents and friends whose perspective on Cornell reflects their engagements in the world at large.
 Members serve as advocates for the value of a liberal arts education, and the essential, foundational role that the College of Arts & Sciences plays within the larger University.
 As informed insiders, members serve as ambassadors for the college to other groups at Cornell, as well as in their business networks and home communities.